QUICK ANSWER

 Minutes 1 to 5.
 Run your three-factor test.
 Runway, network, 1099 tolerance.
 Honestly.
 Your actual answers, not the answers you wish you had.
 If any of the three is a clear "no," the license is likely not the right next step right now.

 Minutes 6 to 15.
 Do the cost-vs-income math for your specific situation.
-Total first-year investment to licensed and practicing: $1,500 to $5,000 (see our Florida real estate license cost breakdown).
-Likely year-one gross income: $15,000 to $30,000 for a typical case (see our Florida salary analysis).
-Subtract the costs from the income.
-Compare to what you'd earn in your current role.
+Total first-year investment to licensed and practicing can run into the low thousands once you include school, application, fingerprints, exam, broker onboarding, MLS, association, marketing, and business tools.
+See our Florida real estate license cost breakdown.
+Then compare your first-year income scenarios to your current role.
 Does the math work in year 1?
 Year 2?
 Year 3?

 Minutes 16 to 20.
 Take the Florida real estate diagnostic.
 If you decide the license is worth pursuing, the highest-leverage preparation is making sure your exam prep matches the level the real exam tests.
 Ten minutes of calibration before investing hundreds of hours is the cheapest due diligence in the whole process.